Major Taylor Project

 What we do

-The Major Taylor Project is currently operating in eight high schools and two middle schools in four school districts in Central and South King County and Tacoma.
+The Major Taylor Project reaches more than 500 youth annually in middle and high schools in central and south King County and in Pierce County.
 In these areas, residents speak over 70 languages and represent over 80 nationalities.
+Our club locations are intentionally established to reach youth in underserved neighborhoods.

 - Chief Sealth High School, Seattle, WA